 Another important point to note is that the minimum numbers apply even in cases where those that have been made redundant are not entitled to a redundancy payment.

-Employer obligations for collective redundancy
+Employer obligations for collective redundancy in Ireland

 In such situations, as well as satisfying usual requirements for redundancy, an employer must fulfil two specific acts.